ZoeMacf/that-90s-quiz/README.md

 #### Timer

 A timer was added to the quiz to give the user a time limit to answer the questions.
-If an answer is not choesen within this timeframe the buttons become disabled and the user has to skip the question.
+If an answer is not chosen within this time frame the buttons become disabled and the user has to skip the question.

 ![Timer](./README-images/timer.PNG)